rami-sahraoui/department-api/README.md

-# Department API
+# Hierarchical Entity API

 ## Overview

-The Department API is a Spring Boot application designed to manage department data.
-It supports CRUD operations and is structured to handle department hierarchies using an adjacency list model.
+The Hierarchical Entity API is a Spring Boot application designed to manage hierarchical data structures for various entities.
+It supports CRUD operations and is designed to handle hierarchical relationships using different models such as Adjacency List, Nested Set, Parameterized Path, and Closure Table.
 The API includes integration tests using Testcontainers for database management and follows best practices for exception handling.

 ## Features

-- CRUD operations for departments
+- CRUD operations for hierarchical entities
-- Hierarchical department structure management
+- Support for multiple hierarchical models (Adjacency List, Nested Set, Parameterized Path, Closure Table)
 - Custom error handling
 - Integration tests with Testcontainers
 - OpenAPI documentation